Written by Cat Roberts from Cat is out of the office

 - Only stop in designated viewpoint areas – you want to stay safe when getting the perfect shot!

-- It can be hard to find parking spots in tourist hotspots, especially during the summer months.
+Parking spots can be challenging to find in tourist hotspots, especially during the summer months.
 Go early or park a ways away and walk.
-You may have to pay for parking.
-Choose accommodations with parking on site

-- Google Maps worked really well for me during my road trip in Montenegro.
+Google Maps worked really well for me during my road trip in Montenegro.
 Local SIM cards are cheap, but I did lose cell signal on a few of my mountain drives.
 Download your maps offline, and you should be fine.
 Don’t forget a car charger!

-- Filling up your gas tank is very easy in Montenegro.
+Filling up your gas tank is very easy in Montenegro.
 There are plenty of gas stations, and attendants do all the work.
-Most stations take both credit cards and cash
+Most stations take both credit cards and cash.

 Kotor